Be Seen Safely for All Your Orthopaedic Needs

 Open 7 Days a Week

 During this difficult time with COVID-19, we are continuing to serve the Capital Region for their orthopaedic needs.
 We know many patients have concerns visiting an ER or traditional urgent care.
-Our Albany, Catskill, Clifton Park, and Saratoga offices as well as our Orthopaedic Urgent Care remain OPEN to provide immediate treatment for patients suffering from acute bone, joint, and muscle injuries and conditions.
+Our offices and Orthopaedic Urgent Care are OPEN to provide immediate treatment for patients suffering from acute bone, joint, and muscle injuries and conditions.

 If you have an orthopaedic condition or injury, we encourage you to call (518) 489-2666 to make an appointment or simply WALK IN to our orthopaedic urgent care at our Albany location during the following hours: